anre005/HandsOnTSA/RW/plotandlines.md

 The three dots **...** stand for further graphical parameters which can be passed to methods.
 Additional informations can be found at the help page of the `plot()` function (`?plot` in the R console).

-Now suppose we have downloaded historical closing prices for 2014 for the BMW equity from Frankfurt Stock Exchange as a `data.frame`.
+Now suppose we have downloaded historical closing prices for 2014 for the bmw_2014 equity from Frankfurt Stock Exchange as a `data.frame`.
 (See chapter *Using Quandl with R*)